Melissa O'Neil: Acting

 O'Neil has been acting since 2015.
 She has had recurring roles in the 2015 CBC TV drama called This Life that was set in Montreal, the Cole Hauser TV crime series Rogue, and the musical drama web series, Lost Generation, which was set in Berlin.
 The show was originally called Pulse and had a book and score written by Duncan Sheik.

 In December 2014, O'Neil was cast in the starring role of Two / Rebecca / Portia Lin, on the Syfy TV series space opera Dark Matter.
 It was a role she played from 2015 to 2017, for three seasons of the show.

 In 2018, O'Neil played the role of Suki in The CW procedural crime drama iZombie created by Rob Thomas and had another recurring role in the thriller Condor, a TV remake of Three Days of the Condor.

-In October 2018, O'Neil was cast in the role of LAPD Officer Lucy Chen and Sava Wu in the ABC television police drama series The Rookie, where she plays a fellow rookie police officer opposite Nathan Fillion.
+In October 2018, O'Neil was cast in the role of LAPD Officer Lucy Chen in the ABC television police drama series The Rookie, where she plays a fellow rookie police officer opposite Nathan Fillion.